 - The centre of the lesions may be vesicular, purpuric, or necrotic.

 - The typical lesion has the appearance of a target, which is considered pathognomonic.

 - Lesions may become bullous and later rupture.
 The skin becomes susceptible to secondary infection.

 - Urticarial lesions are usually not pruritic.

-- Nikolsky sign positive (mechanical pressure to skin leading to blistering within minutes or hours).
+- Nikolsky sign is positive (mechanical pressure to skin leading to blistering within minutes or hours).

-- Mucosal involvement: erythema, oedema, sloughing, blistering, ulceration and necrosis.
+- Mucosal involvement: erythema, oedema, sloughing, blistering, ulceration and necrolysis.

 - Eye: conjunctivitis, corneal ulcerations.

 - Exfoliative dermatitis.

 - Staphylococcal scalded skin syndrome.